douglask3/webpageGenerator/content/docs/cv.md

 ### Skills {#skills}

 Modelling
   : I have been lead developer on LPX - a high-complaexity coupled Dynamic Vegetation-Fire Model - since 2009.
 LPX has both Fortran and C++ components for fast (relive to it's complexity) computational times.
 I have recently also added a shell and R interface to fasilitate parrallization and to allow results to be easily plotted and analysed.

-      * See [douglask3.github.io/LPX.html](http://douglask3.gitgub.io/LPX.html) for more information.
+  :See [douglask3.github.io/LPX.html](http://douglask3.gitgub.io/LPX.html) for more information.

 Statistical Programming
   : Most of my research involves statistical anaylsis of large datasets and model outputs.
 Collaboration on many of my projects means I am fluent in most widely used statistical programming languages.
 Most of my work is in either R, python and matlab, but I have also performed graphical and statitical analysis using Fotran and C amongst others.